manabie-com/togo/README.md

   - Access docker container of **backend** and create super user:
     - `docker-compose exec backend sh`
     - run this command: `python manage.py createsuperuser`.
 Now you can set `username` and `password` for this super user.
+- Step 4(Optional):
+  - If you want to create a user as super user, you can make a POST request to create a new user and add <is_superuser> field to payload.
+  - Endpoint: POST /api/users/registration/
+  - Example:
+    - curl -X POST "http://localhost:8000/api/users/registration/" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"username\": \"admin\", \"password\": \"admin\", \"is_superuser\": true}"
+- Step 5:
   - At this step TODO APIs are ready for use.

 ### 3. In case you want to run migration manually(Optional):